cincospenguinos/CircleGa/README.md

 ## TODO

+- [ ] Fix transitions
+	* I like the idea of having to accept a transmission when migrating to a communication scene, and the text just appearing on screen when it's time
 - [ ] Make the ring larger--covering almost the whole screen
 	* It's hard to maneuver with too little space, and I'd like to explore having the ring be bigger